zymawy/blueprint-laravel-package/README.md

 starting Your Now Awesome Package.

 # installation
-- You Need Only To Change The Names
 ```
  λ composer require zymawy/blueprint-development
 ```

+- You Need To Change The Names
 OF `Services` And `Classes`
 And
 Update The `composer.json`.